 Related article: Africa's UNESCO World Heritage Sites

 Mosi-oa-Tunya National Park is also rich with wildlife such as white rhinos, giraffes, zebras, elephants, and more.
 Walking along the slender platform for the Knife-Edge Bridge that curves over the falls is a supreme experience.

 You will need a good pair of walking boots and a big dose of courage but the excitement is like no other.
 The park is very popular and you will find many other visitors who are enjoying the natural beauty and wonders of Mosi-oa-Tunya.

 3. Samfya Beach

-Located in northern Zambia, Lake Bangweulu is verbally interprets to ‘The Place Where the Water Joins the Sky’.
-The way that the grey-blue waters vanish into the horizon, mixing in totally with the color of the sky, makes for a sight of 'water joining the sky'.
+Located in northern Zambia, Lake Bangweulu is verbally interpreted as ‘The Place Where the Water Joins the Sky’.
+The way that the grey-blue waters vanish into the horizon, mixing in totally with the colour of the sky, makes for a sight of 'water joining the sky'.

 The lodges on the waterfront provide good accommodation for your stay.

 As the capital city of Zambia, Lusaka is the throbbing socioeconomic center of the country.
 From new high-rise construction that is changing the face of the city, to the bustling activity of the local Zambians as they go about their daily rush, you will be able to feel the energy in Lusaka.

 Aside from social life, a visit to the National Museum and the Cathedral of the Holy Cross will be both enlightening and fun.